open-telemetry/oteps/text/profiles/0239-profiles-data-model.md

   repeated uint64 attributes = 7;
 }

-message Line {
+// Details a specific line in a source code, linked to a function. message Line {
   // The index of the corresponding profile.Function for this line. uint64 function_index = 1;